raviriley/agency-jekyll-theme/_papers/example.md

 ---
-caption: #what displays in the portfolio grid:
+caption: #what displays in the papers grid:
   title: Example
   subtitle: subtitle
   thumbnail: https://place-hold.it/400x300